Why Private Investigators use Drones in the UK

 1. During surveillance cases

 Drones can be used to supplement traditional reconnaissance tactics during surveillance cases; however, they are not capable of replacing private investigators altogether.
-Most of the time when it comes to securing ‘the money shot’ and taking photos which clearly identify the subject of the investigation, you can’t beat an experienced investigator on the ground with suitable camera gear.
+Most of the time when it comes to securing ‘the money shot’ and taking photos which clearly identify the subject of the investigation, you can’t beat an experienced investigator on the ground with suitable camera gear to obtain high-quality photographic or video evidence.

 2. Search and rescue operations